Rethinking 3D LiDAR Point Cloud Segmentation: Experiments

-To better understand the projected-point-based segmentation, we first explore the influence of the size $k$ of the 2D search region in the projected grouping layer.
-Here, we evaluate projected PointNet++ (P$^2$Net++) with an input resolution of $64\times 512$.
-The results are shown in the left of \tabref{tab:ablation}.
+We first explore the influence of the size $k$ of the 2D search region in the reformulated grouping layer.
+For the study, we use the reformulated PointNet++ (RPointNet++) with an input resolution of $64\times 512$.
+The results are shown in \tabref{tab:ablation}~(a).
 We can see that the performance improves and the speed slows down with the search size $k$ increasing.
-However, the improvement from $k=5$ to $k=7$ is not as large as that from $k=3$ to $k=5$, which suggests the local region with $k=5$ has already included most important neighboring points.
+However, the improvement from $k=5$ to $k=7$ is not as large as that from $k=3$ to $k=5$, which indicates that the local region with $k=5$ already includes the most important neighboring points.
 Considering the trade-off between effectiveness and efficiency, we set $k=5$ in the following experiments.

-Then, we evaluate the effect of different input resolutions, and we summarize the results in \tabref{tab:ablation}.
-We can observe that increasing the input resolution from 64$\times$512 to 64$\times$1024 can sightly improve performance but the cost is more computational load.
-However, when the resolution changes from 64$\times$1024 to 64$\times$2048, the performance degrades dramatically.
-Maybe this is because when increasing the input resolution, the search size $k$ is kept the same, which leads to a smaller receptive filed.
-For a good trade-off between effectiveness and efficiency, we set the input resolution to 64$\times$512 if not mentioned.
+Then, we evaluate the effect of different input resolutions, and we summarize the results in \tabref{tab:ablation}~(b).
+We can observe that increasing the input resolution from 64$\times$512 to 64$\times$1024 improves the accuracy but at the cost of higher inference time.
+However, when the resolution changes from 64$\times$1024 to 64$\times$2048, the accuracy degrades.
+Since we kept $k$ constant, increasing the resolution decreases the receptive field.
+Hence, $k$ needs to be increased when the resolution increases.
+For a good trade-off between effectiveness and efficiency, we set the input resolution to 64$\times$512 if not mentioned otherwise.

+We also evaluate the impact of the stride of the uniform sampling, i.e., $H' = \frac{H}{S}$ and $W' = \frac{W}{S}$.
+The results are shown in \tabref{tab:ablation}~(c).
+The accuracy is similar for the sampling stride 1 and 2, but using stride 2 is more efficient.
+When the sampling stride is set to 4, the accuracy drops significantly since the sampling becomes too sparse.
+We use therefore sampling stride 2.

+As for the impact of the radius, we vary it between 1m and 200m.
+The results are shown in \figref{fig:threshold}.
+The mIoU increases until a radius of 10m and then slightly decreases.
+We use 10m as the default threshold.